SAP-archive/teched2020-DT263/README.md

 This session introduces attendees in how to efficiently manage your S/4HANA transition projects with Focused Build.
 Specific focus in this session lies on the new integration of the SAP Readiness Check into Focused Build.
 That means a semi-automated take over of Readiness Check Activies to Focused Build Projects, Requirements and Work Packages.
 At the end there will be a overview and demo of the new Focused Build reporting capabilites.

-Open the overview presentation <br>[here](exercises/Session 1093 Presentation - Agile Transition to SAP S4HANA with SAP Solution Manager and Focused Build.pptx).
+Open the overview presentation[here](exercises/Session 1093 Presentation - Agile Transition to SAP S4HANA with SAP Solution Manager and Focused Build.pptx).

 ## Requirements